BrendanShelton/Team-Profile-Generator/README.md

 ## Installation

-this application requires Node.js, Inquirer, and Inquirer-loop
+This application requires Node.js, Inquirer, and Inquirer-loop.
+Open the root folder in a terminal and enter "npm i"

 ## Usage